Kysa

 I became a GM because

-in my best Thanos voice, “I’ll do it myself.”
-I wanted a very specific style of play: character-driven, emotionally invested, and layered... and the best way to scratch that itch was to build it myself.
+I got into GMing because, in my best Thanos voice, “I’ll do it myself.”
+I wanted a very specific kind of game: character-driven, emotionally invested, a little messy, and layered.
+And the easiest way to get that was to build it myself.

 The three words my players would use to describe me are...